 Finding a Match

-Assisting with art authentication requires extensive research and patience.
+Assisting with art authentication requires extensive research.
+And plenty of patience.

-A collector sought my help to verify a painting attributed to Frank Duveneck that was acquired at auction.
+Case in point: A collector sought my help to verify a painting attributed to Frank Duveneck that was acquired at auction.
 The collector believed my insight as an artist and an avid fan of Duveneck could assist in determining the painting's authenticity.
-The painting's provenance was largely missing, and only the writing on the back of the canvas provided evidence of its supposed origin:
+The painting's provenance was largely missing, and only the writing on the back of the canvas provided evidence of its supposed origin.
+Painted on the verso:

 Ruth Maurer